WattyRev/grunt-ftpush/README.md

 The possible parameters of the configuration are:

 -   **host** - the name or the IP address of the server we are deploying to
 -   **port** - the port that the _ftp_ service is running on
 -   **authKey** - a key for looking up the saved credentials.
-If no value is defined, the `host` parameter will be used
+If no value is defined, the `host` parameter will be used.
+If username and password are provided, authKey will not be used.
+-   **username** - the username for connecting to the FTP server.
+Will only be used if a password is also provided.
+Use `grunt.option` instead of storing credentials in a versioned file.
+-   **password** - the password for connecting to the FTP server.
+Will only be used if a username is also provided.
+Use `grunt.option` instead of storing credentials in a versioned file.
 -   **src** - the source location, the local folder that we are transferring to the server
 -   **dest** - the destination location, the folder on the server we are deploying to
 -   **exclusions** - an optional parameter allowing us to exclude files and folders by utilizing grunt's support for `minimatch`.
 Please note that the definitions should be relative to the project root
 -   **keep** - an array of paths that should be kept on the server even when they are not presented locally.
 The definitions should be relative to `dest`.
 -   **simple** - if set to `true`, task will upload modified files and quit, it will NOT remove redundant files and directories at the server side.
 -   **useList** - if set to `true`, FTP client will be enforced to use LIST command instead of STAT (that is not supported by some of servers)
 -   **cachePath** - optional local path of file that will store all hashes of already uploaded files.
 If no path is specified, will use default path '.grunt/ftpush/{taskName}.json

 ## Options